South Coast Walks & Historical Sites

 We walk from north to south starting from the quintessentially English market town of Chipping Campden and finishing in the Roman city of Bath.
 The 102 mile long distance footpath had it's 50th anniversary in 2020.

-From our hotel in Cheltenham, we have private transport to the trailhead each morning and return to the hotel each night.
-This has the advantage that there is no packing or unpacking each day just return to your room for a shower and then perhaps a drink before dinner.
+From your hotel in Brockworth, just a short drive to Cheltenham or Gloucester, you have private transport to the trailhead each morning and return to the hotel each night.
+This has the advantage that there is no packing or unpacking each day; just return to your room for a shower and then perhaps a drink before dinner.
 As such, some days travel may be long in duration however by being settled in one hotel is a greater benefit.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.